Office Address

 Explanation: For the purposes of these rules, substances used for in vitro diagnosis shall be referred to as in vitro diagnostic medical devices.

-Is there any classification criteria for medical devices, and how many classes exist?
+Is there any classification criteria for medical devices, and into how many classes are medical devices categorized?

-As per Part I of the First Schedule of MDR-2017, medical devices are classified based on the level of risk they pose to patients or users.
-This risk-based classification helps define the necessary safety measures and regulatory scrutiny required for market approval.
+As per Part I of the First Schedule of MDR-2017, medical devices are classified based on the level of risk they pose to the patient or user.
+This classification helps determine the extent of regulatory scrutiny and safety requirements a device must meet before being placed on the market.

 Medical Device Classification: